influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_kapacitor/v1.4/administration/auth.md

 console.
 Since user and role management can also be handled over the infludb-meta node API, Chronograf is optional.

-InfluxDB meta nodes provide the API for the user and permission store.
+InfluxDB meta nodes provide the API for the user and privilege store.
 This API makes available standard operations such as creating, retrieving, updating and deleting users and roles.
 When retrieving users, it becomes the TICK authentication service for other TICK components, returning a JSON document